 We used a looping MP3 track that cycled between 30 seconds of a baby crying and 30 seconds of background white noise.
 We placed the baby nursery unit of each monitor in one room, and 4 feet in front of it, we played that track at a standard volume setting.
 In the room next door we used a sound meter to measure the max and min sound db volume levels from the parent unit.
 Each parent unit was turned to maximum volume for this test, and we recorded the sound level 5 inches from the monitor (that db value is displayed in the Max Sound row of our comparison table).
 For those monitors which had a Sound Activation feature, we wanted to ensure that they would activate when the baby cried, but could still filter out the background noise.
 If they did filter out the background noise, you'll see in our comparison table the min sound of 0 db (meaning that background noise was completely filtered out).
 If Min Sound is not 0 db, then you'll see what the background white noise sound level was (when the monitor was set at max volume).

 We measured the time to set up each monitor and rated the ease of operating it.
-We tested the control features such as turning on/off, adjusting sound activation sensitivity (if that feature was provided), talk-to-baby, linking/pairing of units, etc. For the most part, the sound-only monitors are easy to setup and use.
+We tested the control features such as turning on/off, adjusting sound activation sensitivity (if that feature was provided), talk-to-baby, linking/pairing of units, etc. For the most part, the sound-only monitors are easy to set up and use.

 We also considered how the various available features influenced the user experience, and whether or not they improved the overall experience or made the monitor more frustrating to use.
 Being simple isn't necessarily an asset for ease of use, being able to use the product and benefit from its features is what makes one product easier to use over another.

 Some of the most important tests in our point of view are those that measure range.
 It is critical that your baby monitor operates in your home between the baby's room and your master bedroom.
-Ideally, your monitor will also work properly between baby's room and other rooms as well, but given the primary, at night use the master bedroom is non-negotiable.
-Most monitors have some range specification listed on the box.
+Ideally, your monitor will also work properly between the baby's room and other rooms as well, but given the primary, at night use the master bedroom is non-negotiable.
+Most monitors have some range specifications listed on the box.
 However, we found these ranges to be unreliable at predicting actual performance, and wildly out of sync in some cases with our real-world experience.

 Indoor performance is the shizzle when it comes to baby monitors.
 While open field range tests are fun to look at, they don't mean jack (unless of course, you plan to leave the baby alone in an open field, which we don't recommend).
 What truly matters is how the baby monitor performs inside your house, and that means dealing with walls, interference from other wireless devices in your home, and the potential interference from monitors and phones in your neighbor's homes.
 To test indoor range, we obtained access to a home that had a unique straight-line torture-test situation where we could test each baby monitor's ability to pass through up to 8 indoor walls over a 125' long distance.
 This home had active wifi networks, wireless phones, multiple cell phones, and various other wireless gadgetry providing an ideal environment to separate the weak from the signal strong monitors.
 We recorded the distance and number of walls each monitor was able to effectively transmit through.
 In some cases, that distance was limited by the monitor's ability to maintain a signal connection, and in other cases, it was due to the level of interference to reaching an unacceptable level.

-Open Field Range Test
+Open Field Range

 Most manufacturers provide a specification for the range in feet or meters that are an open-field (unobstructed range) distance.
 We wanted to see whether we could duplicate their claimed measurements in our tests.
 To do so, we used our baby-crying MP3 loop to play into each monitor's nursery unit and then walked the parent unit away until it either lost the signal, or the interference became unacceptable.